altmp/altv-docs/articles/changelogs/upcoming.md

 > [!div class="nohljsln"]
 > ```yaml
 > - Master server used default interface even if bound to different ip
+> - getServerConfig() does not return variable values properly that start with numeric characters
 > ```

 ### <span style="color: red;">Breaking changes</span>